Are you thinking about taking a 21 Day Mediterranean cruise? Or, perhaps you may be wondering which is the best itinerary for a Mediterranean cruise?

 Day 4: Kotor, Montenegro

 Our next Port was the old town of Kotor, in the country of Montenegro.
-Interestingly, this was the only Mediterranean port we would see twice on our cruise.
+Interestingly, this was the only port on our 21 day Mediterranean cruise that we would see twice on our cruise.
 We arrived at the port of Kotor early in the morning.
 The town is found at the end of the narrow fjord of Kotor, making it very picturesque.
 There was a charming view (from the dining room) of the old medieval town surrounded by the mountains.

 We took an early tender to shore and walked around the old town on our own.
 The city is surrounded by massive Venetian fortification and an ancient fortress dominate the all area from the top of the mountain.
 Then, inside the city wall, we walked around the old narrow roads, checked the souvenir stores, and got to pet some of the many many friendly cats – that are almost everywhere.
 Furthermore, we stopped and visited the Catholic Cathedral and the Orthodox Catherdral, and both were quite remarkable.

 Photos of Kotor

 In the afternoon, back on board, we had a fantastic view of the Fjord during the 2 hours of sailing in the narrow passages.

 Must-See Video: Time Lapse, leaving the Fjord of Kotor

 The next port of call was the Greek Island of Corfu and arrived early in the morning.
 The weather was stunning.
 We decided to spend the day at the beach and booked such an excursion to Dassia beach, on the east coast of the island.